withpulp/castmaker/content/posts/2016-07-31-Setting-Up-Our-Development-Environment/index.md

 ---
-title: "Do Things That Have Never Been Done Before"
+title: "Setting Up Our Development Environment"
 date: "2016.07.31"
-previous: "astronomy-compels-the-soul-to-look-upward"
+previous: "choosing-the-right-stack"
-next: "you-have-seen-four-beautiful-sunsets"
+next: "brainstorming-design-ideas"
-slug: "do-things-that-have-never-been-done-before"
+slug: "setting-up-our-development-environment"
 type: "post"
-category: "Astronomy"
+category: "Development"
 tags:
+  - webpack
-  - engineering
+  - docker
-  - technology
+  - git
 ---

 We are all connected; To each other, biologically.
 To the earth, chemically.
 To the rest of the universe atomically.